MarcinBiedny/portfolio/README.md

 ### Enter application
 Open the [localhost:5000](http://localhost:5000) or [127.0.0.1:5000](http://127.0.0.1:5000) link.
-You should be seeing your application home page.
+You should be seeing the application home page.

 ### Stop Docker Services
 To stop all containers, run: